The Transformative Power of Backbends in Yoga

 Vishuddha (Throat) – truth, expression, authenticity

-When the chest expands, we meet emotions we often store there: sadness, grief, joy, longing.
-Backbending becomes therapy – a way to soften, feel, and release.
+When the chest expands, we confront emotions we often store there: sadness, grief, joy, and longing.
+Backbending becomes a form of therapy—a way to soften, feel, and release.

-Backbends are not about flexibility.
-They are about opening yourself to possibility.
+Backbends are not solely about flexibility; they are about opening ourselves to possibility.
 With patience, breathing, and aligned awareness, the spine becomes spacious, energy flows freely, and the heart learns to trust again.

 With love,